particle-iot/docs/src/content/reference/cli.md

 particle library search neop -v
 ```

-displays a short description of each library as well.
+This command displays a short description of each library as well.

 ### library add